SEARCH & DESTROY

 In addition to their leadership abilities the Company Cadre, and

-the Battalion Cadre unit that is in the game, many have sapper
+the Battalion Cadre unit that is in the game, may have sapper

 personnel, a recoilless rifle, or heavy machine guns as part of